Security tips for your Linux VPS

 To apply the changes, you just need to restart the SSH service:

 systemctl restart sshd

-Once it's done, you will notice that connections to your server via the root user will be rejected.
+Once completed, you will notice that connections to your server via the root user will be automatically rejected.

 apt-get install fail2ban

 Once the package installs successfully, you will need to adjust its configuration file in order to set it up with your system.

 IMPORTANT: Before making any changes to the configuration file, we strongly recommend creating a backup of the original using the following command:

 cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.conf.backup